danfuzz/samizdat/doc/samizdat-0.md

 Node / Tree Syntax
 ------------------

-BNF/PEG-like description of the node / tree syntax.
+The following is a BNF/PEG-like description of the node / tree syntax.
 A program is parsed by matching the top `program` rule, which yields a `function` node.
 On the right-hand side of rules, a stringlet literal indicates a token whose `type` is the literal value, and an identifier indicates a tree syntax rule to match.
+All of `*` `+` `?` `(` `)` have their usual PEG interpretations (similar to their interpretation in regular expressions).

 ```
 function ::= @"{" program @"}" ;